madelegordi72/Detection-Lab-/README.md

 ![Clean Log Analysis OUTPUT](Screenshots/clean_log.png)

 ## Suspicous Log Analysis OUTPUT
 This examples shows how the analyzer responded to data logs that fit the login pattern thresholds.
-This log is a practice set of susioupous auth.log.
+This log is a practice set of suspicous auth.log.

 ![Suspicious Log Analysis OUTPUT](Screenshots/Sus_log.png)

 ## Detection Logic (Display function)
-This conditonal reveals where the user name insert the log file.
+The first highligted line is where the user can insert the Linux log file.
 Next, what message will display based on what the log holds.

  ![Detection Logic Display funciton](Screenshots/clean_log_logic.png)